aktamaa/DBSCAN-ROS2/README.md

 ROS2-based DBSCAN Clustering made for point cloud clustering in ROS environment.
 This code is developed based on [DBSCAN C++ Library](https://github.com/Eleobert/dbscan.git) by [Eleobert](https://github.com/Eleobert).

-This code supports both **Position** and **Velocity** control for the **Offboard** mode in PX4.
-It has been tested in simulation and through field tests on a drone.
-It is working with MicroXRCE middleware.

 ## Installation
 Before building this package, please install the [px4_msgs](https://github.com/PX4/px4_msgs) in advance.
 ```bash